How do you actually choose a mattress? Our lead product tester breaks down the essential steps.

 Learn More: How to Choose Perfect Bed for Stomach Sleepers

-Combination sleepers are those who rotate between several or all three of the aforementioned positions.
-Therefore, they need a versatile, medium or medium-firm feel that can accommodate more sleep positions.
+Combination sleepers rotate between several or all three of the aforementioned positions.
+These folks need a versatile, medium or medium-firm feel that can accommodate more sleep positions.
 Another important mattress quality for combination sleepers is a responsive (bouncy) mattress that makes it easier for them to reposition themselves.
 If it’s harder to move around, that could cause them to wake up during the night and lead to poor sleep.

 Learn more: Visit our list of the best mattresses for combination sleepers.